AnoojBiju/Openwrt-Prplmesh/CONTRIBUTING.md

 Types are `feature` for feature development, `bugfix` for fixing bugs from the issues list, `hotfix` for small fixes without an issue, and `dev/<user>` for personal development branches that are not meant for merging.
 Both `bugfix` and `feature` branches should have a JIRA identifier in their branch name (e.g. feature/PPM-204-implement-dynamic-steering)

-This branch is immediately pushed, and a "WIP" (Work in progress) merge request is created for it.
+This branch is immediately pushed, and a "Draft" (Work in progress) merge request is created for it.
 This can be done in a number of ways: when using `git push` on the CLI, you will get a link to create a MR; alternatively, you can create a merge request from the gitlab UI, or [add options to git push](https://docs.gitlab.com/ee/user/project/push_options.html#push-options-for-merge-requests) to instruct gitlab to automatically create a MR for it.
-This WIP merge request signals the others that someone is working on this feature/bugfix.
+This "Draft" merge request signals the others that someone is working on this feature/bugfix.
 It allows others to see what you're doing before it is completed, and to give early feedback and suggestions.
-For such a WIP, it is not yet necessary that the commits are nicely split up.
+For such a "Draft", it is not yet necessary that the commits are nicely split up.

 Continue developing the code.
 Push your work regularly.
 You can make separate commits, or amend a single commit, or rebase and sort it into different commits, at your option.
 Every time you push, CI will run on the code and you will be informed of any issues with it.
-Also, even if the merge request is still WIP, maintainers may start giving comments on it.
+Also, even if the merge request is still in a "Draft" state, maintainers may start giving comments on it.
 The purpose of these comments is to make sure your work is aligned with expectations.
 It avoids that after a lot of work, you are asked to still make major changes.

 Once your feature is ready, use `git rebase -i` to organise it in clean commits and add a proper commit message to every commit, including a Signed-off-by.
-Force-push the branch and take the merge request out of "WIP" state.
+Force-push the branch and take the merge request out of "Draft" state.
 Other contributors will start reviewing your change and make suggestions for improvements.
 The review has the following goals: